 Dr. iur.
 Carly Toepke, J.D., joined Texas Law in June 2015.
-She teaches the course Legal Research and Writing for Foreign Lawyers as well as coordinates Texas Law's study abroad programs and the LL.M.
+She teaches the course Legal Research and Writing for Foreign Lawyers as well as directs Texas Law's study abroad programs and the LL.M.
 Program.
 She has also been the coach of the LL.M.
 Moot Arbtiration team and the Judge John R. Brown Admiralty Moot Court team.
 She also volunteers in the Mithoff Pro Bono INCLUDE Project.

 Prior to relocating to Austin, Toepke researched disability human rights law as a Marie Curie Research Fellow at the University of Lucerne in Lucerne, Switzerland, and the Swiss Paraplegic Research in Nottwil, Switzerland, from 2011 to 2015.
-In 2016, she finished her doctoral degree at the University of Lucerne, Faculty of Law, on the right to inclusive education for children with disabilities under the UN CRPD.
+In 2016, she earned her doctoral degree at the University of Lucerne, Faculty of Law, on the right to inclusive education for children with disabilities under the UN CRPD.
 She also taught Advanced Lawyering Skills & Legal Writing at the University of Lucerne.